sclab-io/docker-images/README.md

 You cannot use this image without a LICENSE KEY.
 If you want to get one, please contact us. [support@sclab.io](mailto://support@sclab.io)

+### AWS Credentials

+AWS credentials are required to download SCLAB docker images.
+These will be provided by SCLAB support along with your license key.
+The installation script will prompt you to configure them.

 ### System Requirements

 #### Hardware